jibeproject/physical-activity-Melbourne/jibe-melbourne-physical-activity/jibe-melbourne-physical-activity.md

 while maximum values of walking time variables are truncated at 840 minutes to constrain influence of extreme outliers.

-SA1 Index of Relative Socio-economic Disadvantage (IRSD; `SA1SF2DN`) is rescaled to use quintiles rather than deciles, for consistency with the synthetic population, with ‘1’ being most deprived and ‘5’ being least deprived.
+The NHS SA1 Index of Relative Socio-economic Disadvantage (IRSD;

-Two age variables will be created for consideration, first as a factor variable and second in years, using the first age bracket year.
+`SA1SF2DN`) is rescaled to use quintiles rather than deciles, for consistency with the synthetic population, with ‘1’ being most deprived and ‘5’ being least deprived.

-To match the synthetic population data for Melbourne a binary indicator ‘is_employed’ will be created, along with a possible supplementary indicator ‘is_student’ that could be derived for the synthetic population.
+Age will be set up as a factor variable having age groups of \< 25 and then by decade through to over 75, in order to match the JIBE Manchester model.

-Education will be summarised using categories of low, medium and high for direct comparison with the synthetic population.
+To match the synthetic population data for Melbourne a binary indicators ‘is_employed’ and ‘student_status’ will be created.

 Marginal metabolic equivalent hours per week (mMET hours/week; `mmet`) are calculated as the sum of hours spent walking for recreation, doing